tamarillo/weather/readme.md

 Helper classes for [OpenWeatherMap](http://openweathermap.org/API).

 This package was once part of the DengoCMS Framework.
-Now it's available on the Tamarillo project.
+Now it's available on the [Tamarillo projects](https://github.com/tamarillo).